In this article, I will tell you why I chose to invest in the German real estate market, specifically through the Planet Home platform.

 A subordinated loan is a debt to the receiver which ranks below senior loans and is regulated under the provisions of the German Investment Provisions Act (Vermögensanlagengesetz, VermAnlG).

 The minimum investment is EUR500 and the maximum is EUR10,000 as a private investor.
-Returns can be as much as 7% per year.
+Returns can be as much as 7% per year, which is excellent when you keep in mind the low risk profile of the German market.